VII. 713 - Title IX - Sexual Misconduct Policy

 At the conclusion of the investigation, the Investigators will prepare a written investigation report.
 The written investigation report will explain the scope of the investigation, including parties and witnesses involved and evidence reviewed, identify findings of fact, and make a recommendation as to whether any allegations in the complaint were found to be substantiated by a preponderance of the evidence.
 The written investigation report and any evidence reviewed during the investigation will be given to the Title IX Coordinator and Deputy Coordinator for a determination on the matter.
 Upon review of the written investigation report and discussions with the Investigators, the Title IX Coordinator and Deputy Coordinator may conclude that additional investigatory measures are needed.
 In such cases, the written investigation report will be returned to the Investigators, the investigation will continue, and the written investigation report may be modified following the additional investigatory measures.

-Within three (3) days of completion of the Notice of Findings Letter, the Deputy Coordinator will meet with the complainant and respondent individually to provide them with a copy of the Notice of Findings Letter.
-The purpose of the meeting is to discuss the outcome of the investigation, any sanctions and remedial measures that will be imposed, and appeal rights.
+In the Notice of Findings Letter, the complainant and respondent will be offered the opportunity to meet with the Coordinator and/or Deputy Coordinator individually within three days of the date of the Notice of Findings Letter to discuss the outcome of the investigation, any sanctions and remedial measures that will be imposed, and appeal rights.
 The three (3) day timeframe may be extended when there are unavoidable scheduling conflicts.
-If one party is unable to meet with the Deputy Coordinator on the same day as the other party, the party that is unable to meet will be provided with the Notice of Findings Letter in an email and a meeting will be promptly scheduled.

 If necessary, the version of the Notice of Findings Letter provided to the complainant and/or respondent will be redacted to ensure that information concerning any remedial and/or disciplinary measures is disclosed in a manner consistent with Title IX, the Family Educational Rights and Privacy Act (“FERPA”), and the Clery Act, as explained by the April 4, 2011 Dear Colleague Letter issued by the U.S. Department of Education, available at http://www2.ed.gov/about/offices/list/ocr/letters/colleague-201104.pdf.